 for online RPG sessions

-For online tabletop RPG sessions, you obviously cannot turn off the lights in your players’ rooms, so you need to ask your them for a little help.
+For online tabletop RPG sessions, you obviously cannot turn off the lights in your players’ rooms, so you need to ask them for a little help.
 To create a creepy atmosphere, have your players switch off the light in their rooms themselves.
-Also ask them to turn down the brightness of their screens or to switch off their screens completely to only use audio for a little while.
-Sitting alone in a room just talking to the others via web call makes for a uniquely spooky mood.
+You should also ask them to turn down the brightness of their screens or to switch off their screens completely to only use audio for a little while.
+Sitting alone in a room just talking to the others via a web call makes for a uniquely spooky mood.